solano/jargon/experimental_particle_physics.md

 - **Tight**: a particle is considered tight if it meets all selection criteria for its species.
 See **loose**.

+- **Transverse energy**: in hadron colliders, because the momentum fraction of partons is unknown, the center-of-mass frame for each collision is boosted in the longitudinal direction with respect to the lab frame.
+This means that only transverse momenta, which are unaffected by this boost, can really be predicted and compared to the data.

+- $X_0$: the distance over which a particle shower loses energy by a factor 1/e.

 - **Yield** or **data yield**: number of observed events.